I’ve always had a business crush on Andrew Carnegie.

 As a blogger, you’ll find that there are often “stalled train” scenarios that, in some cases, just need to be burned to the ground.
 For example:

 - Do you struggle with tweaking your free WordPress theme?
-You know ongoing customer support from a theme framework like Thesis would make your life easier… So maybe it’s time to burn the train.
+You know ongoing customer support from a Theme like Focus would make your life easier… So maybe it’s time to burn the train.

 - Do you struggle with the usability of your email marketing platform?
 You’ve been using it for a while, but is it worth just ditching them and finding someone who’s easier to work with?
 Maybe it’s time to burn the train.